-- Your network may be configured improperly.
-If your LandFX folder is stored in a different office (such as a corporate headquarters), the slow performance is undoubtedly resulting from an issue with that network connection.
+- If your LandFX folder is stored in a different office (such as a corporate headquarters), the slow performance is undoubtedly resulting from an issue with that network connection.
 It may be just fine to have your LandFX folder stored in a different office – as long as you have a letter drive mapped to it.
-Instructions for mapping a letter drive to your LandFX folder >
+Need to map a letter drive to your LandFX folder?
+Here's how

 - Even if your server is in your office: